KorfLab/learning-go/README.md

 The value at the underyling memory address is incremented by one.

-### OOP: Structs and Methods ###
+### SOP: Structs and Methods ###

-Go's version of object-oriented programming is based on structs and methods.
+Go has several object-oriented programming features.
+I don't really love inheritence, encapsulation, and such, but I do like method syntax.
+Using structs and methods one can do struct-oriented programming, which I'm calling SOP to align with "standard operating procedures".
+Meaning: use structs and methods but think twice about interfaces and embeddings.
 The Go struct is very much like C except that you don't have to typedef it to give it a proper name.

 ```
 type fasta struct {